For Triangle TV stations, the ratings stakes have likely never been higher than they are this fall.

 WRAL was the first local station in the nation to broadcast in high definition in 1996 – even before people had high-definition televisions.
 In 2000, the station broadcast the first all-HD newscast in the world.
 Just last week, WRAL became the first commercial station in the nation to demonstrate a new Mobile Emergency Alert System that will send mobile alerts without a cellphone signal or Internet access.
 WRAL plans to implement the technology in the next year or two.

 WTVD, owned by Disney, has also made big investments here.
 It remodeled its street-level studio on Fayetteville Street in Raleigh in 2011, and it will open a street-level studio and newsroom on Hay Street in Fayetteville in October.
 Cumberland County is the second-largest county in the 23-county Raleigh-Durham market.
 Last week, the station expanded its Sunday 11 p.m. newscast to a full hour and plans to do the same on its late Saturday newscast starting Dec.
 7.

-(The News & Observer has a collaborative relationship with ABC11 that includes WTVD meteorologists giving weather updates on newsobserver.com.)
+(The News & Observer has a collaborative relationship with WTVD that includes the station’s meteorologists giving weather updates on newsobserver.com.)

 Beyond the Big 2

 Lost in this battle for first place is WNCN, more commonly referred to as NBC-17.
 The station, owned by Media General, is perennially in last place.
 But news director Andrea Parquet-Taylor said it has no inferiority complex and is, in fact, confident about the future.